VSD10/PROBLEMSOLVING/README.md

 # PROBLEM SOLVING

-This repository contains my solutions to various algorithmic problems, organized by data structure categories.
+This repository contains solutions to various algorithmic problems, organized by data structure categories.
+Each solution is implemented in Java and includes detailed comments explaining the approach.

+## Overview
+- **Purpose**: Practice and demonstrate problem-solving skills using various data structures and algorithms
+- **Language**: Java
+- **Organization**: Solutions are grouped by the primary data structure they utilize
+- **Documentation**: Each solution includes time complexity analysis and approach description

 ## String Problems
 1. **Longest Substring Without Repeating Characters** (`longestsusbtring.java`)